> Skip to content

 A fairer, healthier, more caring and sustainable society is entirely within our grasp.
 This book shows us the way.

-How do we ensure that everyone has good health and is cared for when in need?
+How do we ensure that everyone has good health and receives the care they need?

 How do we provide education that allows every child to flourish?

-How do we ensure safety, justice and a healthy environment now and for future generations?
+How do we ensure safety, justice and a sustainable environment for all?

 • Published: 5 March 2026